apache/iceberg/docs/hive.md

 ### Hive 2.3.x, Hive 3.1.x

-You need to do the following steps:
-* Loading runtime jar
-* Enabling support
-Collaborator
-@samredai samredai 26 days ago
-This could just be one line right?

 In order to use Hive 2.3.x or Hive 3.1.x, you must load the Iceberg-Hive runtime jar and enable Iceberg support, either globally or for an individual table using a table property.

-and then jump into the sections below that provide more details.

-@samredai	Reply...

 #### Loading runtime jar